OpenRockets/web-dev-error-solutions/errors/nextjs/next-js-middleware-handling-headers-in-the-correct-location/README.md

+# 🐞 Next.js Middleware: Handling `headers` in the correct location

 This document addresses a common issue developers encounter when using Next.js Middleware: incorrectly placing the `headers` manipulation code, leading to unexpected behavior or errors.
 Middleware is powerful for modifying responses and redirects, but understanding its execution flow is crucial for correct implementation.